allegroai/clearml-docs/docs/clearml_agent.md

 endpoint, as follows:

 * The body of the request must contain the `worker-id`, and the runtime property to add.
 * An expiry date is optional.
-Use the format `”expiry”:<time>`.
-For example,  `”expiry”:86400` will set an expiry of 24 hours.
+Use the format `"expiry":<time>`.
+For example,  `"expiry":86400` will set an expiry of 24 hours.
-* To delete the property, set the expiry date to zero, `'expiry:0'`.
+* To delete the property, set the expiry date to zero, `"expiry":0`.

 For example, to force a worker on for 24 hours: